AlexRoy145/onboarding_docs/README.md

 ## Visual Studio Code

 Visual Studio Code is our code editing tool.
-It is Used to provide screenshare capabilities in the ide.
+It is used to provide screenshare capabilities in the ide.
 To install:

 1. visit https://code.visualstudio.com/download click the mac download.
 2. Once Downloaded, open visual studio code, on the far right of the application, there is a symbol that looks like three boxes joined together,